lamhq/tech-notes/pages/software-engineering/design/system-design/database/choosing-db.md

 # Choose the right data storage

-## Guide
+## Overview

-Goal: choose the right databases for the right data type and the right operation.

-It is better to think about the use case and pick the datastore suitable for your application.
+When choosing databases, it's better to think about the use case and pick the datastore suitable for your application.

 A datastore that serves multiple use cases may help reduce the overhead.